martindavid1995/Ash-Jobs/README.md

 > * Eliciting contact information for active disease intervention or sex partner notification
 > * Coordinating disease intervention activities and advising local health departments and other health care agencies when appropriate to assure optimum disease intervention

-Note: Position not posted on the main MG Public Health page but is posted on Indeed at the above link.
+Note: Position not posted on the main MG Public Health page but is posted on Indeed.
+It could be filled.
+Might not perfectly match qualifications but still worth looking into.

 ### [Disease Prevention Specialist - Reibold](https://www.phdmc.org/employment-postings/2511-disease-prevention-specialist-reibold/file)
 **Public Health-Dayton & Montgomery County**